Charlie Clouser: Career

-He worked with Trent Reznor on the soundtrack of Natural Born Killers, helping record and produce a new version of "Something I Can Never Have," the original version of which appeared on Nine Inch Nails Pretty Hate Machine album.
+He worked with Trent Reznor on the soundtrack of Natural Born Killers (1994), helping record and produce a new version of "Something I Can Never Have," the original version of which appeared on Nine Inch Nails' 1989 album Pretty Hate Machine.
 Clouser's remix of Zombie's "Dragula" can be found on The Matrix soundtrack.
 Another Zombie track remixed by Clouser, "Reload", appears on The Matrix Reloaded soundtrack.
 He produced the unfinished Hamilton project Gandhi.
 In 2001, Clouser formed the supergroup Revenge of the Triads with Jason Slater and Troy Van Leeuwen, although they later disbanded in 2002 without releasing any material.

 Clouser provided the live synth for Alec Empire's "Intelligence And Sacrifice" tour in 2001.
 He appears in the Moog documentary about electronic-music pioneer Robert Moog and composed the song "I Am a Spaceman" for the original soundtrack of that movie.

-Clouser has also worked as a film and television composer, scoring the entire Saw series of films, as well as Deepwater (2005), Dead Silence (2007), Death Sentence (2007), and Resident Evil: Extinction (2007).
-On television, he was the composer for the TV series Las Vegas (NBC), Fastlane (Fox), and Numbers (CBS).
+Clouser has also worked as a film and television composer, scoring the entire Saw series of films.
+He was the "top choice" for scoring the first film of the series, as director James Wan and writer Leigh Whannell are both Nine Inch Nails fans and they used remixes of the band's songs for the temp score.
+Clouser said, "They wanted progressive, underground music that was kind of underground, and they were looking to inject that flavor in the score."
+He has also scored films such as Deepwater (2005), Dead Silence (2007), Death Sentence (2007), and Resident Evil: Extinction (2007).
+On television, he was the composer for the TV series Las Vegas (NBC), for which he won a BMI TV Music Award, Fastlane (Fox), and Numbers (CBS).
 Additionally, he composed the theme song for those shows as well as American Horror Story (FX).

 Personal life

-Charlie was born in Hanover, New Hampshire.
-He married his long-time girlfriend, photographer and model Zoe Wiseman, in the summer of 2007.
-He is a graduate of Hampshire College in Amherst, Massachusetts.
+Clouser married his long-time girlfriend, photographer and model Zoe Wiseman, in the summer of 2007.